Yuyang105/DementiaCare/README.md

 ## Aim and Objectives

-Develop an iOS application to:
+Develop an iOS application to:<br/>
-1) enable early-stage dementia patients to live alone at home
+1) enable early-stage dementia patients to live alone at home <br>
-2) help people to look after early-stage dementia patients
+2) help people to look after early-stage dementia patients<br>

 ## Functionalities